StellaFuturaX/FlashRead/README.md

    - Click "Restart" to begin again
 5. **Monitor progress**: Watch the progress bar and time estimates at the bottom

+### Control Panel Behavior

+The control panel (progress bar, speed slider, and playback buttons) is designed to stay out of your way:

+- **Faded by default**: Controls display at 50% opacity to minimize visual distraction
+- **Reveal on demand**: Move your mouse over the controls or click them to reveal at full opacity
+- **Auto-fade**: After 6 seconds without interaction, controls fade back to 50%
+- **Always functional**: All controls remain fully interactive, regardless of opacity level

 ## Tips for Effective Speed Reading

 - **Start slow**: Begin at 250-300 WPM and gradually increase